Glass (band): Dissolution

-In 1977 additional recordings were made at Seattle's premiere Kaye-Smith Studios, but despite very positive comments from everyone who heard them, no recording contract was forthcoming.
-Not for lack of trying.
+In 1977 additional recordings were made at Seattle's premiere Kaye-Smith Studios, but despite positive comments from everyone who heard them, no recording contract was forthcoming.

 Disappointed and disillusioned, the band officially went into remission rather than compromise.
 The band members went their separate ways, to pursue solo careers (see Jeff Sherman), start families and generally pretend to be normal people.

 Re-emergence

-Twenty years passed.
 By the mid-1990s a full-scale progressive rock revival was brewing, thanks to the internet and the new economics of CD releases.
-Glass began contemplating a comeback and started testing the waters, contacting old fans, making new business connections.
+Glass contemplated a comeback and tested the waters, contacting old fans and making new business connections.
 In 1999 rehearsals began, and the old spark was still there.
 Their old tapes were dusted off and digitized.
-Glass started their own small-run record label, the appropriately-named Relentless Pursuit Records, to release Glass music and solo recordings by the band members.
+Glass started their own small-run record label, Relentless Pursuit Records, to release Glass music and solo recordings by the band members.

-After considerable digital cleanup and editing, a 2-CD boxed set of all of their professional (and some amateur) recordings from 1973 to 1977 was released, entitled No Stranger To The Skies.
-Following the resounding success of that release a third volume was released the following year.
-Several concerts were arranged and performed, not only in the Pacific Northwest but also in Mexico (BajaProg Festival in 2002 and 2004), ProgWest Festival (Claremont CA, 2001), and Progman Cometh Festival (Seattle 2002 and 2003).
+After considerable digital cleanup and editing, a 2-CD set of all of their professional (and some amateur) recordings from 1973 to 1977 was released, entitled No Stranger To The Skies.
+Following the success of that release a third volume was released the following year.
+Several concerts were arranged and performed, not only in the Pacific Northwest (Progman Cometh Festival in 2002 and 2003) but also in Mexico (BajaProg Festival in 2002 and 2004) and Claremont, CA (ProgWest Festival, 2001).

-Contract At Last
+Contract at last

-The acclaim garnered by their live performances attracted the attention of French independent progressive rock label Musea Records, who in 2004 offered to re-release No Stranger To The Skies and give it worldwide distribution.
-This release finally brought Glass global recognition.
+The acclaim garnered by their live performances attracted the attention of French independent progressive rock label Musea Records, who in 2004 offered to re-release No Stranger To The Skies and distribute it worldwide.
+This release brought Glass global recognition.

 Simultaneously the Sherman brothers were brimming with ideas for new music, and began writing and rehearsing new material for their "first all-original album in 27 years."
-That album, Illuminations, was produced by keyboardist Greg Sherman and featured a cover photo by Glass's long-time engineer and sound man Erik Poulsen.
-It was released by Musea in 2005 to uniformly great reviews.
-Bringing the music full circle, Illuminations features guest appearances by some of the Canterbury scene's best musicians—the same movement that had originally sparked the formation of Glass some 37 years earlier—including Hugh Hopper (ex-Soft Machine), Richard Sinclair and Phil Miller.
+That album, Illuminations, was produced by keyboardist Greg Sherman and featured a cover photo by Glass's longtime engineer and sound man Erik Poulsen.
+It was released by Musea in 2005 to great reviews.
+Illuminations features guest appearances by some of the Canterbury scene's best musicians—the same movement that had sparked the formation of Glass some 37 years earlier—including Hugh Hopper (ex-Soft Machine), Richard Sinclair and Phil Miller.

-In October 2007 Glass embarked on their first-ever European tour to support their newly released live recording on Musea, Glass Live at Progman Cometh.
+In October 2007 Glass embarked on their first European tour to support their newly released live recording on Musea, Glass Live at Progman Cometh.

-Glass returned to the recording studio in 2008 and 2009 to record their 4th album for Musea, entitled Spectrum Principle.
+Glass returned to the recording studio in 2008 and 2009 to record their fourth album for Musea, entitled Spectrum Principle.
 It was released worldwide on October 15, 2010.
-Produced by drummer Jerry Cook, it is a departure from their previous studio album Illuminations, featuring a wilder, more experimental sound.
+Produced by drummer Jerry Cook, it is a departure from their previous studio album, Illuminations, featuring a wilder, more experimental sound.